StasLiubinetskyi/cars-for-rent/README.md

 # Cars-for-rent

-This is car rental aplication.
+This is car rental aplication